Education Major RequirementsEarly Childhood-Middle Childhood Certification (Ages Birth-10)

 This certification requires: 1) completion of an academic major (usually 10 courses), 2) the early adolescent or middle school curriculum, 3) course work in professional education and 4) student teaching at the high school and middle school levels.

-1) Majors that are available include humanities: English, French, Spanish, German (students majoring in modern languages and literatures must complete an international immersion experience in their target language in order to be licensed), Arts, Theater, speech/communication, and history; social science: economics, political science, psychology, sociology; natural science: biology, chemistry, physics, computer science, and mathematics.
+1) Majors that are available include Humanities: English, French, Spanish, German (students majoring in Modern Languages and Literatures must complete an international immersion experience (377) in their target language in order to be licensed); Speech/Communication and History; Social Science: Economics, Political Science, Psychology, Sociology; Natural Science: Biology, Chemistry, Physics, and Mathematics.

-2) The early adolescent block (middle school curriculum) consists of four 2-credit courses (EDUC 330, EDUC 332, EDUC 333 and EDUC 334).
-The major also includes student teaching in the middle school (EDUC 450).
+2) The early adolescent block (middle school curriculum) consists of four 2-credit courses (EDUC 330, EDUC 332, EDUC 333 and EDUC 334) and Student Teaching in the Middle School (EDUC 450).

 3) The required professional education courses include six 2-credit courses and three 4-credit course (EDUC 125, EDUC 130, EDUC 223, EDUC 250, EDUC 252, EDUC 254, EDUC 281, EDUC 351 and EDUC 352), four two- credit courses in the middle school curriculum (EDUC 330, EDUC 332, EDUC 333 and EDUC 334), and three courses which are part of the core curriculum program (EDUC 130, SSCI 301, SSCI 408).
 (SSCI 301 not required for students majoring in Math, Modern Languages, English and Music).